miselta/mvp-manemap/README.md

 - mySQL: To store information in the database.
 - Node.js and Express: To get the BackEnd working.
 - Postman API: To test the BackEnd Routes (currently have GET, GET by id, and POST).
-- React & React Router: To get the FrontEnd working, to use private routes.
+- React.js & React Router: To get the FrontEnd working, to use private routes.
 - Bootstrap (optional): For styling.
 - JavaScript ES6+
 - HTML